niksu/pax/API.md

 configuration, and that runs the packet processors in your OS.

 The code for this is in [Pax.cs](Pax.cs), in the class called `Frontend`.
-You can interact with this in two ways:
+You can interact with Frontend in these ways:
 * providing switches to the tool, to control its appearance perhaps, as if it was called from the command line.
 * terminating the Frontend, for batch processes for example, by calling [Frontend.shutdown](https://github.com/niksu/pax/blob/6cffc3edd2741896a068d7832a2b1d39a29589af/Pax.cs#L395).